gowww/router/README.md

 }))
 ```

-If you don't need to retreive the parameter value but only use a regular expression, you can omit the parameter name:
+If you don't need to retrieve the parameter value but only use a regular expression, you can omit the parameter name:

 ```Go
 rt.Get(`/shows/::^prison-break-s06-.+`, http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {